Biden aims to cut bureaucratic runaround for government services

-Two senior White House officials confirmed details of the executive order, speaking on the condition of anonymity before the announcement.
+The White House released details about the order on Monday, ahead of a planned afternoon signing by Biden.
 Parts of the order also were provided in advance to advocacy groups that have called for the government to improve its level of service to the public.

 The order is aimed at reducing the current bureaucratic runaround, under which people often have to visit offices, endure long phone calls or struggle with the delays of mail and fax machines when trying to contact federal agencies.

-The White House hopes that improving the public’s experiences with federal agencies will help to renew faith in government and democracy itself at time when deep political polarization has eroded trust in U.S. institutions.
+White House officials said they hope it can help to renew faith in government and democracy itself at a time when deep political polarization has eroded trust in U.S. institutions.

+“This executive order is really focused on how the federal government delivers services to the public and ensuring that we deliver high-quality product to the public,” said Neera Tanden, a senior adviser to the president.
+“As we ask the government to do more, we can ensure that the government does it better.”

 The new executive order should bring government services into the digital era, said Bill Sweeney, senior vice president of government affairs for AARP, an association for older Americans.